 Many people are intimated by the sheer number of attendees at a holiday gathering.
+So, choose 3-4 people to connect with.
 The important thing to remember is that you don’t have to talk to everyone.
 Instead, spend your time engaged in meaningful conversation with a few people that you’ve been wanting to connect with.
 How do you make sure that you get in front of the person you’d most like to chat with?

 Well you should plan to…